-Traditional Portuguese food is based on fish, seafood, and meat (especially pork) which is grilled, fried, or cooked up in stews and casseroles.
+Traditional Portuguese cuisine is based on fish, seafood, and meat (especially pork) which is grilled, fried, or cooked up in stews and casseroles.
 Common side dishes include potatoes, rice, and simple salads.
 The country is also well-known for its rich and sweet desserts.
-Here are some of the top foods you are likely to discover, with recipes to try at home.
+To give you an idea of what culinary treats are in store, here are some of the top dishes that you are likely to discover, along with recipes to try at home.

 Do you know your bacalhau from your caldo verde?
 Take your Portuguese cooking further with the language-learning app Babbel.
 Its range of professionally-made Portuguese language courses will get you reading Portuguese recipes before you can say pastéis de nata.
 Download Babbel today and get stuck in.